ButThouMust/otogirisou-tools/notes/huffman script generation.md

 # Overview of translation patch generation
 At a high level, the process for generating a translation patch involves:
 - Generate the script font, formatted for the game, and its encoding order
-- Insert the script into the game with this new encoding
+- Use this new encoding to generate the uncompressed binary format script
 - Analyze the script with the Huffman coding text compression algorithm
 - Generate the script, encoded in Huffman format
-- Insert the Huffman-encoded script, and move around data to make room
+- Move around data in the ROM to make room for the Huffman-encoded script, and insert it
 - Dump the Huffman-encoded script back into a text file (helps with playtesting)

 See [BUILD patched game.bat](/BUILD%20patched%20game.bat).
 For the purposes of this writeup, I will focus on script reinsertion and editing only.
 Graphics translation is its own separate topic.

-##Script font generation
+## Script font generation
 You need:
 - An image consisting of a new font to be inserted into the game.
 - An accompanying table file of encoding values with their heights and widths.